 If you have bought new carpet successfully in the past, then buying new carpet today might seem like an easy task...
 But times have changed and choosing new carpet today is not as simple as it once was, even just a few years ago.
 Why?
 Unscrupulous carpet retailers have figured out dozens of new ways to scam you out of your hard-earned money.
 They lure you in with unbelievable offers that sound too good to be true!

 But it's not just carpet sales scams you need to be concerned about, you can also be scammed by the carpet salesperson who overcharges you.
 Even carpet manufacturers may try to take advantage of you by making key product specifications difficult to obtain.
 The list goes on and on.

 There are now many more grades of carpet to choose from, and selecting the right grade of carpet for your needs and goals can be quite difficult and certainly more confusing than in the past.

 How Do I Recognize a Carpet Scam?

 Not all carpets are created equal.
 Some carpets are designed for heavy traffic applications and can last for 20 years or more.
 Other carpets are designed for light traffic duty and might last 3 to 5 years.
 You have to make wise and informed choices.

 You have to be sure that the Carpet and Pad you purchase is designed to handle your unique application.
 There are many varying grades of carpet and you must choose the right grade of carpet and pad if you want it to last as long as you hope.
 What Grade of Carpet Should I Select?

-Above is a photo of a display rack at Home Depot.
-Every carpet on this display is made of 100% Polyester, which is well-known for matting down in short order.
 They don't tell you that.
-These Polyester carpets are priced between $27.35 and $32.83 per square yard for the carpet only. (no pad or install included).
+These Polyester carpets are priced between $27.35 and $32.83 per square yard for the carpet only. (pad and installation not included).

 The Polyester Fiber Scam